What Age Should I Bring My Child?

 Take Your Child to Your Own Dentist Appointment

 One of the biggest suggestions we give is to take your child to your own dental visit.
 By bringing your child to the dentist and showing them how comfortable, fun, and important it is to you, your child will be excited to do the same.

 However, if they have never seen you go to the dentist and they are thrust into the situation, it will be new and scary for them.
 They will feel singled out and that they are going through some unlucky situation that is almost a punishment for them.

 Show them how excited you are to be going to the dentist.
-How much of a responsible person your being.
+How much of a responsible person are you?
 Share a few laughs with the staff and dentist to convey the friendship.
 Get the child to be excited for their time.

 Play Dentist at Home